We’ve covered the basics: What is NPS, and how do you calculate it? But how do you go about improving NPS?

 It‘s not much use simply asking ‘if’ somebody would recommend you, without asking ‘why?’.
 That’s why the traditional NPS survey consists of the NPS question and a free-text followup.

 The problem with only asking for text feedback is that customers who don’t have especially strong feelings won’t tell you anything.
 Which is fine!
-Remember that this is first and foremost a chance for them to tell you how they’re feeling, so you can fix it if needs be – not a data capture exercise.
+Remember that this is first and foremost a chance for them to tell you how they’re feeling, so you can fix it if need be – not a data capture exercise.

 There’s a hidden benefit to these extra questions: They can improve the customer experience.
 If a customer’s feeling negative about your organisation, but positive about the interaction they’ve just had, just asking “would you recommend us?” puts them in a tight spot.
 They’ll feel bad about giving you a low NPS score, even if they genuinely wouldn’t recommend you.